VaeluxV/VertexArmor-Enclosure/README.md

-# V1 cases (LEGACY - no longer actively maintaned)
+# V1 cases (LEGACY - no longer actively maintained)
 These cases are still in the files and should still be usable, however I do not actively update or support these anymore.

 ### Component support (V1):